 In addition to state actions, Skillsoft is also watching an important development at the federal level.
 On April 22, 2019, the U.S. Supreme Court announced that it would hear three cases on the question of whether Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of sexual orientation or transgender status.
 The Court’s ruling will settle the current split among the federal circuits, as well as clarify the Equal Employment Opportunity Commission’s enforcement role on this issue.

-For more information about these cases and their potential outcome, please register for Skillsoft’s upcoming webinar, Latest Developments in U.S. Harassment Law: Federal and State, on June 5, 2019, at 11:00 a.m.
-Eastern.
+For more information about these cases and their potential outcome, please watch on-demand webinar, Latest Developments in U.S. Harassment Law: Federal and State with Wendy Fischman at Potomac Law Group, PLLC.

 Charlie Voelker is the Director for Compliance Products at Skillsoft.